nikodem-bilczewski/ecommerce-coffee/README.md

 ## About 📝

 E-commerce shop built using React & Typescript and Strapi as a backend (deployed on AWS).
+Adapted for both desktop and mobile devices.
 Main features:
 - signup/login
 - displaying products
 - filtering products by categories